AWikia/SkinEvelution/docs/Overview.md

 Evelution, despite being essentially similar to MpistoSkin2 from Q.Qore, there're several differences, to name a few:
 - Evelution used to be a plain Desktop skin with official support of Screens between 705 to 1500 pixels whereas MpistoSkin2 was always a hybrid Mobile-Desktop-Desktop XL skin with support of screens between 360 to 2000 pixels.
 As such, no XS and XL breakpoints existed on Evelution.
 XL Breakpoint was added in version 3.4.0 while XS Breakpoint was added in version 3.6.0
 - Evelution has 705 pixels on its small size instead of 760 pixels that MpistoSkin2 offers.
 Its large size offers the same size as MpistoSkin2, which is at 1280 pixels.
-- Evelution lacks a right rail that MpistoSkin2 has.
+- Evelution used to lack a right rail that MpistoSkin2 has.
 However, evelution has support for Sitenotice.
+4.8.0 added support for Right Rail but in a completely different style despite sharing the same classes from MpistoSkin2
 - Evelution uses smaller typography on the Article compared to MpistoSkin2.
 Article text size for instance, is at 13 pixels.
 - Evelution uses LocalStorage to store all skin-related settings (Theme Management, Article Width, Toolbar width and Sticky Nav width) so when page is reloaded, those settings are preserved.
 MpistoSkin2 does not rely on this and as such, all skin-related settings are reset when page is reloaded.
 - Evelution does not take care of System's native Dark Mode, unlike MpistoSkin2